Yankees CF Hicks to have surgery, out several months - WTMJ

 NEW YORK (AP) — Yankees center fielder Aaron Hicks will have surgery for a torn tendon sheath in his left wrist that could sideline him for the rest of the season.

-Hicks will be out for months, New York manager Aaron Boone acknowledged Friday, but the team won’t be sure if the switch hitter has a chance to return this year until after the operation.
+Hicks will be out for months, New York manager Aaron Boone acknowledged Friday, but he didn’t want to speculate about whether the switch hitter has a chance to return this year until after the operation.

 The 31-year-old Hicks is batting .194 with four homers, 14 RBIs and a .627 OPS in 32 games.
 He was placed on the 10-day injured list Sunday, retroactive to May 13, and the club initially tried to treat the injury with medicine — knowing if that wasn’t effective, Hicks likely would need surgery.